moonbeam-foundation/moonbeam/pallets/randomness/README.md

 The Babe epoch randomness is based on **all the VRF produced** by the validators **during** a complete **epoch**.(~600 blocks on Kusama, ~2400 blocks on Polkadot)
 At the beginning of a new Epoch, those VRFs are **mixed together** and **hashed** in order to produce a **pseudo-random word**.
-To ensure each pseudo-random word generated during an epoch is different, the Smart Contract must provide a unique salt each time
+To ensure each pseudo-random word generated during an epoch is different, the Smart Contract must provide a unique salt each time.

 ### Properties

 - This randomness is totally **independent of the parachain**, preventing a malicious actor on the parachain to influence the randomness value.
 - This randomness is **constant during a full epoch range** (~250 blocks on Kusama, ~2300 blocks on Polkadot) making it **resilient enough against censorship**.
-If a collator prevents fulfillment at a given block, another collator can fulfill it at the next block with the same random value
+If a collator prevents fulfillment at a given block, another collator can fulfill it at the next block with the same random value.
-- This randomness **requires** at last 1 epoch after the current epoch (**~1h30** on Kusama, **~6h** on Polkadot) to ensure the pseudo-random word cannot be predicted at the time of the request
+- This randomness **requires** at last 1 epoch after the current epoch (**~1h30** on Kusama, **~6h** on Polkadot) to ensure the pseudo-random word cannot be predicted at the time of the request.

 ### Risks